iand/gocookbook/recipes/waitgroup.md

 wg.Wait()
 ```

-Your long running function will look like this:
+Your long running functions will look like this:

 ```Go
 func longFirstRunningFunction(wg *sync.WaitGroup) {